JuneStepp/OneLauncher/README.md

 The [Font Awesome](https://github.com/FortAwesome/Font-Awesome/blob/master/LICENSE.txt) font is licensed under the [SIL Open Font License](http://scripts.sil.org/OFL).

 The [Material Design Icons](https://github.com/Templarian/MaterialDesign/blob/master/LICENSE) font is licensed under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+The Lord of the Rings Online is a trademark of Middle-earth Enterprises.
+Dungeons & Dragons Online is a trademark of Wizards of the Coast LLC.
+The Lord of the Rings Online and Dungeons & Dragons Online games and logos are owned by Standing Stone Games LLC.
+We are not affiliated with Standing Stone Games LLC, Middle-earth Enterprises, or Wizards of the Coast LLC in any way.